gdbooks/TileBasedGamesInOpenTK/DepthBuffer.md

-Z Comes out of the screen!
+#Z-Buffer

+The concept of a [Z buffer](https://en.wikipedia.org/wiki/Z-buffering) is pretty simple.
+Everything in the game has thre component coordinates: x, y and z.
+The game has two buffers, a color buffer and a depth buffer.
+When you try to draw something, the first thing that happens is the z value is written to the depth buffer.
+The depth buffer is a black and white image, low z values are black, high z values are white.

+So, the z value is written to the z buffer, the thing is, not every pixel might be written to the z buffer!
+If the object is partially occluded (if the buffer has lighter pixels over a part of the object), then those values are not written to the z buffer.
+This is called rejecting the pixel.
+It's also called a z test.

+If a pixel fails the z test it is not written into the color buffer.
+If a pixel passes the z test, it is written into the color buffer.

+This is the general concept of a z-buffer.
+It's a pretty important concept, if you are having trouble with it give me a call and we can talk it oer.

 ###New Project
-Let's make a new project, call it **DepthBase** and get this project up to par with the **LimitedScrolling** section of the writeup.
+Let's make a new project, call it **DepthBuffer** and get this project up to par with the **VisualTweaks** section of the writeup.
 We're going to work from here.

 ###Existing Depth Buffer
 The graphics frameworks is already using buffers under the hood.
 When you call ```GraphicsManager.Instance.ClearScreen(System.Drawing.Color.CadetBlue);``` in **Program.cs** the depth buffer is cleared to 0 (Pure white).